APM Privacy Statement

 We undertake marketing activity to our membership on the basis of our legitimate interests.
 You have a choice about whether and how you wish to receive marketing information from us.
 You can opt out of marketing at any time.
 You will be asked to make your preferences clear when we collect your information.
 For most users, this will be when they register online.
 Your preferences can be updated at any point here.
 You may also choose to tell us which subjects most interest you and this can be used to tailor your online experience and in communications to you.
 The accuracy of your information is important to us.
 Please do regularly check and update your information in your account settings.

 You have various legal rights over your information which we will always respect.
 These rights include the right to access a copy of the data we hold about you, and to ask us to rectify or erase the data.
-You can also ask us to restrict the processing of your data, or you can raise an objection to the processing.
+You also have the right to data portability, you can ask us to restrict the processing of your data, or you can raise an objection to the processing.
 Where processing is based on your consent then you have the right to withdraw that consent.

 If you wish to invoke any of these rights in regards to your data then please contact us at firstname.lastname@example.org or you can write to: The Company Secretary, Association for Project Management, Ibis House, Regent Park, Summerleys Road, Princes Risborough, Bucks, HP27 9LE.
 Should you exercise your right by making a verbal request, the ICO recommends that you follow this up in writing to provide a clear trail of correspondence and evidence of your actions.
 If you are unhappy with the way in which your personal data is handled by APM then you also have the right to make a complaint to the Information Commissioner’s Office. www.ico.org.uk APM is registered with the Information Commissioner's Office (ICO) as a data controller for the processing of personal data (ZA253638).